A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning: Taxonomy of Multi-modal Conversational Emotion Recognition Algorithms

 where $g_t$ represents the latent feature representation of the global state, $q_{s(x_t)}$ represents the speaker state of the current utterance $x_t$.

-Speakers typically reply to conversations based on contextual information from other speakers.
+Speakers typically reply to conversations based on contextual information from other.
 Therefore, speaker GRU extracts the context $c_t$ related to the utterance $x_t$.
 The formula is defined as follows:

 where $W_\beta$ is the learnable parameters.
-We first calculate the attention score of the global state in the previous $t-1$ time.
-The attention score give higher weight to utterances related to utterance $x_t$.
+First, calculate the attention score of the global state in the previous $t-1$ time.
+The attention score assigns higher weight to utterances related to utterance $x_t$.
 The final context vector $c_t$ is obtained by the dot product of the attention score $\beta$ and the global state $g_t$.

-The emotional representation et of the utterance ut is obtained by combining the speaker's state $q_{s(ut),t}$ and the utterance $e_{t-1}$ at time $t-1$.
-One underlying intuition is that context has a greater impact on utterance $u_t$, and $e{t-1}$ integrates emotional contextual information from other parties’ states into the emotional representation et.
+The emotional representation et of the utterance $u_t$ is obtained by combining the speaker's state $q_{s(ut),t}$ and the utterance $e_{t-1}$ at time $t-1$.
+One underlying intuition is that context has a greater impact on utterance $u_t$, and $e_{t-1}$ integrates emotional contextual information from other parties’ states into the emotional representation $e_t$.
 Therefore, we use the Emotion GRU unit to model $e_{t_1}$, and the formula is defined as follows:

-The emotion representation $e_t$ that combines context information and speaker status information is used for the final emotion classification.
+The emotion representation $e_t$ that combines context information and speaker status information is used for the final emotion classification. {Distinguishing speaker modeling method combines global context with individual information to improve understanding of complex information such as semantics and emotions.}

+{Similar to traditional RNN and LSTM models, distinguishing speakers modeling methods have the ability to capture long-range dependencies.
+In multi-turn conversations, the previous conversation content often affects subsequent understanding and generation.
+Distinguishing speakers modeling methods can effectively learn these long-term dependencies and help understand contextual information.
+However, in scenarios where the amount of data is small or the conversation data is simple, distinguishing speakers modeling methods may suffer from overfitting.
+In particular, when there are not many conversation rounds in the training data set, the model tends to remember specific patterns in the training set and cannot effectively generalize to new data.}

-In modeling methods based on distinguishing between speakers, Ghosal et al. \cite{ghosal2020cosmic} proposed COSMIC, which clarifies the relationship between the speaker and the utterance, and introduces common sense knowledge to enhance the emotional understanding of the model.
-COSMIC can learn a variety of different prior knowledge (e.g., event relationships and causal relationships, etc.), and can distinguish speaker information and dynamically detect the speaker's emotional changes.
+{In modeling methods based on distinguishing between speakers, Ghosal et al. \cite{ghosal2020cosmic} proposed {commonsense knowledge for emotion identification in conversations (COSMIC)}, which clarifies the relationship between the speaker and the utterance.
+It also introduces common sense knowledge to enhance the emotional understanding of the model.} COSMIC can learn a variety of different prior knowledge (e.g., event relationships and causal relationships, etc.), and can distinguish speaker information and dynamically detect the speaker's emotional changes.

 In view of the fact that existing methods cannot pay attention to the correlation between utterances and speakers and the lack of interaction between speakers, Zhang et al. \cite{zhang2021coin} proposed a conversational interaction model, which extracts contextual semantic information and state interaction information of utterances through stacked global interaction modules.
 In addition, this method also implements adversarial feature representation of the model by introducing noise information.
 Experimental results prove that adversarial learning can improve the performance of emotion recognition.